perfsonar/psconfig-web/README.md

     `/etc/pwa/index.js`

     * Edit defaults `testspecs` if necessary (`meshconfig.defaults.testspecs`)
-    * Edit datasource section which determines which host you'd like to load from sLS to construct your host config.
     * Update pub.url with the hostname that your PWA instance will be exposed as.
+The easiest way to do this is to replace <pwa_hostname> with the FQDN of your Docker host (removing the brackets).
+    * Edit datasource section which determines which host you'd like to load from sLS to construct your host config, if applicable (if you are not running a private LS, this most likely does not apply to you)

 2. For Authentication Service

     `/etc/pwa/auth/index.js`

+    Update the hostname in the config by performing a search and replace in this file.
+Replace <pwa_hostname> with the hostname (FQDN) of the host that holds your docker containers (remove the brackets).

     Update `from` address to administrator's email address used to send email to confirmation new user accounts.
+You can do this by doing a search and replace in the file, replacing <email_address> with the full e-mail address you want to use (remove the brackets).

     If you'd like to skip email confirmation when user signup, simply comment out the whole email_confirmation section.

     ```javascript
     exports.email_confirmation = {
         subject: 'psConfig Web Admin Account Confirmation',
-        from: 'user@domain.tld',  //most mail server will reject if this is not replyable address
+        from: '<email_address>',  //most mail server will reject if this is not replyable address
     };

     ```